 Telling Scott the full extent of her financial problems marked the beginning of her turnaround.
 “He was incredibly supportive.
 He said, ‘I’m not the guy who can rescue you, but I can walk through this with you.’”

-Karen developed a budget, cut up her credit cards, accepted a full-time job with one of her clients, and started putting as much money as possible toward her debts.
+Karen developed a personal budget, cut up her credit cards, accepted a full-time job with one of her clients, and started putting as much money as possible toward her debts.

 Once Karen and Scott got married, they began tackling the debt together.
 Karen remembers, “I kept referring to it as ‘my debt,’ but Scott would correct me and say, ‘It’s our debt.’”